Gianmbraga/Gianmbraga/README.md

-## Here i display some projects which are not related to work.
-My main languages are: Javascript, C#, Python with their respectives frameworks if needed
+## Hey fellas 👋 Here i display some projects which are not related to professional work.
+Just personal and academical work

 ### Main languages